AshFoster/rps-lizard-spock/README.md

       - to be able to read about the rules of the game.
       - to have a choice of difficulty levels.

+### Scope Plane

+All of the user goals outlined in the strategy plane all seem to be plausible for the first release of the website.
+For this reason there is not too much to consider in terms of further scope, and the plan is to implement all of the above mentioned goals and outcomes.

+### Structure Plane